SonyCSLParis/cae-invar/README.md

 data/audio2.wav
 data/audio3.wav
 ```
 Save the file in the root folder of the project.
-We recommend ~1 hour of music
+To reproduce the paper
-for training with the default parameters.
+results, we recommend ~3 hours of polyphonic piano music [[download]](https://www.tsi.telecom-paristech.fr/aao/en/2010/07/08/maps-database-a-piano-database-for-multipitch-estimation-and-automatic-transcription-of-music/).

 2. **Run all steps for repeated section discovery** (training, conversion,
 motive extraction, evaluation) using the following command (choose a